mam10eks/common-latex/README.md

 # Common Latex

 My personal common latex configs.

 Used as submodule in other latex-documents.

+A latex starter (with other convenience helpers) could be found in [mam10eks/latex-archetype](https://github.com/mam10eks/latex-archetype).

 ## Usage